 I should probably mention that, at this point, I looked like warmed over death.
 I was a couple days out of an amnesiatic concussion, loaded with Percocet, had a faceful of stitches over a huge black eye, and I wasn’t moving very fast with broken ribs.

 The interpreter spelled out the story to the ANA Major.
 He seemed to brush off the interpreter and I thought “Oh boy, here it comes.
-One too many of our anal-retentive-supply-types have probably mentored this guy and he’s going to seize the opportunity to chew on an American.”
+One too many of our anal-retentive-supply-types have mentored this guy and he’s going to seize the opportunity to chew on an American.”
 Dealing both with the ANA and contractors, I had more than my share of arguments with Afghans of varying levels of hostility and was hoping to get home without any more.

 I laid out the weapons for him, broken bits and all, and apologized while explaining in small words that they had been through a wreck.
 But it turned out this guy did have a pretty good command of English after all.

-He looked me in the eye, gave me a big hug, and said “Praise Allah you are OK.
+He looked me in the good eye, gave me a big hug, and said “Praise Allah you are OK.
 These rifles, they are nothing.
 Your life, it is everything.
 Thank you for helping my country.”

 It was probably all the Percocet, but that choked me up.
 Getting an unsolicited bear hug from a big bearded Afghan tends to throw a guy off.
 It was me on the receiving end of that teaching moment.
 This drove home something I was still coming to believe after working, training, and living with many Afghans over the past year.
-These people are in fact human.
+These people are, in fact, human.
 They have lives.
 They are not just a face on a TV news clip.
 They have hopes, dreams, and worries.
 Most have concern for other people, even strangers.

 This war, like all wars, will end someday.
 As we get closer to that end and weary of each other’s failings, I hope and pray both we and the Afghans keep in mind the fact that the foreigners are human.
 Geographic location, religion, or nationality should not be the sole reason we judge people of any flavor.
 Prejudging people with hate or even bitterness is often the easiest route to take.
 I like to think we’re all better than that.